marsbard/grua/README.md

     before:
         - tomcat
 ```
-Also note here that 'before' was specified.
+Also note here that `before` was specified.
 Normally this specifies runtime ordering but it also specifies
 build ordering when `run: false` is in effect.
 In this case, the `tomcat` image is built using
 `FROM marsbard/base` in the Dockerfile, so it is necessary to build `marsbard/base` first before
 building the `tomcat` image.